Cubical model categories and quasi-categories: Homotopy theory of cubical sets

 We can endow the category $\mathrm{Fun}(\square, \mathsf E)$ of cocubical objects in $\mathsf{E}$ with the Reedy model structure (see for instance \cite[Theorem 5.2.5]{Hovey99}), that is, \begin{itemize} \item[$\triangleright$] the weak equivalences are the morphisms $F\to G$ such that $F(\square[n]) \to G(\square[n])$ is a weak equivalence in $\mathsf E$ for any $n \in \mbn$, \item[$\triangleright$] the cofibrations (resp. acyclic cofibrations) are the morphisms $F\to G$ such that

 is a cofibration (resp. an acyclic cofibration) in $\mathsf E$ for any $n \in \mbn$. \end{itemize}

-\begin{prop} Let $F \to G$ be a Reedy cofibration of cocubical objects of $\catE$ and let $p: X \to Y$ be a cofibration of $\catE$.
+\begin{proposition} Let $F \to G$ be a Reedy cofibration of cocubical objects of $\catE$ and let $p: X \to Y$ be a cofibration of $\catE$.
 Then if one these two maps is also a weak equivalence, then the morphism